Michael Kelso: Character biography

 Kelso was first introduced in "That 70s Pilot" as Eric Forman's less intelligent, loudly obnoxious friend who is dating a preppy, younger student, Jackie Burkhart, whom he first met in 1968 playing "Fort."
-But later in the season, the couple goes through multiple breakups.
+Later in the season, the couple goes through multiple breakups.

-Much to his friends' annoyance, he frequently claims to be breaking up with Jackie but does not go through with it, in hopes she'll 'put out' eventually (but instead, Jackie breaks up with him first).
+To the frustration of his friends, Michael Kelso frequently asserts his intention to break up with Jackie, yet consistently fails to follow through, hoping she will eventually acquiesce to his desires (but instead, Jackie breaks up with him first).
 Because of her, he misses out on a Todd Rundgren concert, instead spending the evening making out in the back of the Vista Cruiser.
 As the series progresses, it is later revealed that Kelso cheats on his girlfriend (most notably with Pam Macy and Eric's sister Laurie).
 At one point, Jackie finds out and banned Kelso from coming to her ski trip, though Michael still attempts to find a way there.

 Kelso also unwittingly gets his friends into trouble after driving them around in an apparently stolen car.
 They were arrested, though Eric's connections with his father got them out of trouble.
 Eventually, Kelso loses his virginity to Jackie, though they go through a scare that she may be pregnant, which turns out to be a false alarm.

-Later on, Kelso is given a neglected 1964 Dodge Van by his uncle, which becomes the main focus of his secondary story during seasons 2 and 3.
+In later episodes, Kelso is given a neglected 1964 Dodge Van by his uncle, which becomes the main focus of his secondary story during seasons 2 and 3.
 On one occasion, Jackie wishes to decorate the van, resulting in its being temporarily covered in stuffed animals, though all were removed soon after.

 The van becomes the gang's main source of transportation on long-distance journeys, such as a "Van Stock" rock concert, and a trip to an ice fishing shack.
 However, it is at the ice fishing shack where it ultimately meets its fate when it breaks through the ice, and sinks to the bottom of the lake.

 Like Eric, Kelso buys his girlfriend Jackie a promise ring to show how important the relationship is to him.
 However, while Jackie is overjoyed with her ring, Donna becomes unsure of her future with Eric, causing him to break up with her.